 In this article, you will learn about:

-Creating a policy to control selected external devices
+How to create a policy that controls selected external devices

 Creating an external device control policy is very similar to creating data policies.
 You can set up the Action, set External device types, and set data destinations for them.